Additional Pay (formerly Extra Compensation)

 The Workday business process is Request Compensation Change>Add Allowance Plan>Acting Rate Exempt.

-For example: A monthly-paid staff member on a salary compensation plan (i.e., in an exempt position) will perform his/her supervisor's duties in addition to his/her own while the supervisor is on leave for three months, and will be paid an extra 10% of his/her salary (entered into Workday as a flat dollar amount) each month for the next three months.
+For example: A monthly-paid staff member on a salary compensation plan (i.e., in an exempt position) will perform their supervisor's duties in addition to their own while the supervisor is on leave for three months, and will be paid an extra 10% of their salary (entered into Workday as a flat dollar amount) each month for the next three months.

 (Former) Weekly-Paid Acting Rate: